AguaClara/team_resources/Report_Template.md

 The goal of this section is to provide all of the guidance that would be necessary for a future team to pick up your work where you left off.
 Please try to be thorough and put yourselves in the shoes of a newcomer to the project.
 Below are some recommended sections, but the manual will likely take a slightly different form for each team.

 ## Fabrication Details
-Include any information related to the fabrication of equipment, experimental apparatuses, or technologies.
-Include the purpose of each step and the fabrication methods used.
-Reference appropriate safety precautions.
+Include any information related to the fabrication of equipment, technologies, or experimental apparatuses, such as

+* materials, with dimensions
+* fabrication methods and the purpose of each step
+* complications and constraints in construction
+* revisions made to a previous design, with a reference to the report where the design is described
+* appropriate safety precautions

 ## Special Components
-If your subteam uses a particular part that is unique and you could foresee a future subteam needing to order it or learn more about it, please include basic information like the vendor where it was purchased, catalog/item number, and a link to any documentation.
+If your subteam uses a particular part that is unique and you could foresee a future subteam needing to order it or learn more about it, please include basic information such as its vendor, its catalog/item number, and a link to any documentation.

 ## Experimental Methods
 ### Set-up